Last updated: July 17, 2020

 Our default practice is to not access your information.
 The only times we’ll ever access or share your info are:

-- To provide products or services you’ve requested.
+To provide products or services you’ve requested.
 We do use some third-party services to run our applications and only to the extent necessary process some or all of your personal information via these third parties.
 You can view the list of third-party services we use in each product: Basecamp, HEY, Highrise, Campfire, Backpack.
 Having subprocessors means we are using technology to access your data.
 No Basecamp human looks at your data for these purposes.
 We also use some other processors for other business functions, which you can view: Company processors.

 Location of Site and Data